Homololamie/supplier-Quality-And-Supplier-Dashboard/README.md

 The Dashboard Was Built Using A Star Schema Data Model For Optimal Performance And Ease Of Analysis.
 Key Dimensions Such As Vendor, Plant, Material Type, And Defect Type Were
 Separated Into Individual Tables, While A Fact Table Was Created For Metrics Like Defect Quantity And Downtime.

--Fact Table: Contains Core Metrics Such As Total Defect Qty And Downtime Hours.
+- Fact Table: Contains Core Metrics Such As Total Defect Qty And Downtime Hours.
--Dimension Tables: Includes Vendor, Plant Location, Material Type, Defect Type, And Other Related Attributes.
+- Dimension Tables: Includes Vendor, Plant Location, Material Type, Defect Type, And Other Related Attributes.
--Date Table: Supports Time-Based Analysis, Making It Possible To Track Trends And Filter Reports By Time Periods.
+- Date Table: Supports Time-Based Analysis, Making It Possible To Track Trends And Filter Reports By Time Periods.